hobbescodes/eidolon-kit/README.md

 1. In one terminal window, run:

 ```
-anvil
+bun contracts:anvil
 ```

-2. In another terminal window, run:
+2a.
+In another terminal window, run:

 ```
 bun contracts:deploy
 ```

-> [!TIP]
-> With the current configuration, you will have to have an encrypted private key (even for local development with anvil) using the generated JSON keystores from `cast wallet import --interactive`.
-More details can be found [here](https://github.com/foundry-rs/foundry/pull/5551).

-followed by:
+2b.
+Update `packages/contracts/wagmi.config.ts` to use appropriate deployment address for local anvil chain if necessary (address can be found in `packages/contracts/broadcast/Deploy.s.sol/31337/run-latest.json`).

+3. Spin up remaining development servers:

 ```
 bun dev